 Background: as you probably know, while Hillary Clinton is running for US President, the Clinton Foundation scandal doesn’t seem to matter a lot, at least to the low information voters.

-Remember, it’s a pro forma charity receiving millions from foreign countries that mysteriously seem to also benefit from policies enacted by the Clintons in all those years…
+Remember, it’s a pro forma charity receiving millions from foreign countries that mysteriously seem to also from policies enacted by the Clintons in all those years…

 It’s the kind of corruption scandal that you’d imagine would nuke even the prospects of victory of a wannabe dog-catcher, let alone someone running for the most important job on the planet.